xcytxs/Idev2/README.md

 # Bolt.new Fork by Cole Medin

-This fork of Bolt.new allows you to choose the LLM that you use for each prompt!
-Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
-See the instructions below for running this locally and extending it to include more models.
+This enhanced fork of Bolt.new empowers you to choose from a variety of Language Models (LLMs) for each prompt, including OpenAI, Anthropic, Ollama, OpenRouter, Gemini, and Groq.
+The architecture is designed for easy extension to support any model compatible with the Vercel AI SDK.
+Detailed instructions for local setup and model integration are provided below.

-# Requested Additions to this Fork - Feel Free to Contribute!!
+## Completed Enhancements

 - ✅ OpenRouter Integration (@coleam00)
 - ✅ Gemini Integration (@jonathands)
-- ✅ Autogenerate Ollama models from what is downloaded (@yunatamos)
+- ✅ Automatic Ollama model detection (@yunatamos)
-- ✅ Filter models by provider (@jasonm23)
+- ✅ Model filtering by provider (@jasonm23)
-- ✅ Download project as ZIP (@fabwaseem)
+- ✅ Project download as ZIP (@fabwaseem)

+## Roadmap - Contributions Welcome!

 - ⬜ LM Studio Integration
 - ⬜ DeepSeek API Integration
-- ⬜ Together Integration
+- ⬜ Together AI Integration
-- ⬜ Azure Open AI API Integration
+- ⬜ Azure OpenAI API Integration
 - ⬜ HuggingFace Integration
-- ⬜ Perplexity Integration
+- ⬜ Perplexity AI Integration
-- ⬜ Containerize the application with Docker for easy installation
+- ⬜ Docker containerization for simplified deployment
-- ⬜ Better prompting for smaller LLMs (code window sometimes doesn't start)
+- ⬜ Optimized prompting for smaller LLMs
-- ⬜ Attach images to prompts
+- ⬜ Image attachment support for prompts
-- ⬜ Run agents in the backend as opposed to a single model call
+- ⬜ Backend agent execution (replacing single model calls)
-- ⬜ Publish projects directly to GitHub
+- ⬜ Direct GitHub project publishing
-- ⬜ Deploy directly to Vercel/Netlify/other similar platforms
+- ⬜ One-click deployment to Vercel/Netlify/similar platforms
-- ⬜ Load local projects into the app
+- ⬜ Local project import functionality
-- ⬜ Ability to revert code to earlier version
+- ⬜ Code version control and rollback feature
-- ⬜ Prompt caching
+- ⬜ Prompt result caching for efficiency
-- ⬜ Ability to enter API keys in the UI
+- ⬜ In-UI API key management
-- ⬜ Prevent Bolt from rewriting files as often
+- ⬜ Reduced frequency of file rewrites

-# Bolt.new: AI-Powered Full-Stack Web Development in the Browser
+# Bolt.new: Revolutionizing Full-Stack Web Development in the Browser

-Bolt.new is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
-If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)
+Bolt.new is a cutting-edge AI-powered web development platform that enables you to prompt, run, edit, and deploy full-stack applications directly from your browser, eliminating the need for local setup.
+For those interested in building their own AI-powered web development tools using the Bolt open-source codebase, [start here](./CONTRIBUTING.md).

-## What Makes Bolt.new Different

-Claude, v0, etc are incredible- but you can't install packages, run backends, or edit code.
-That’s where Bolt.new stands out:
+## Bolt.new's Unique Advantages

+While platforms like Claude and GPT-4 excel at code generation, Bolt.new takes it further by providing a complete development environment:

-- **Full-Stack in the Browser**: Bolt.new integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
-This allows you to:
+- **Comprehensive Browser-Based Development**: Bolt.new seamlessly integrates state-of-the-art AI models with an in-browser development environment powered by **StackBlitz's WebContainers**, enabling:
-  - Install and run npm tools and libraries (like Vite, Next.js, and more)
+  - Installation and execution of npm tools and libraries (e.g., Vite, Next.js)
-  - Run Node.js servers
+  - Node.js server runtime
-  - Interact with third-party APIs
+  - Third-party API integration
-  - Deploy to production from chat
+  - Chat-based production deployment
-  - Share your work via a URL
+  - Shareable project URLs

-- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Bolt.new gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
-This empowers AI agents to handle the whole app lifecycle—from creation to deployment.
+- **AI-Driven Environment Control**: Unlike traditional IDEs where AI assists only in code generation, Bolt.new grants AI models **full control** over the entire development ecosystem, including the filesystem, Node.js server, package manager, terminal, and browser console.
+This empowers AI agents to manage the complete application lifecycle from inception to deployment.

-Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.
+Bolt.new caters to experienced developers, product managers, and designers alike, facilitating the creation of production-ready full-stack applications with ease.

-For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!
+For developers keen on building their own AI-enhanced development tools using WebContainers, explore the open-source Bolt codebase in this repository!

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed before proceeding:

-- Node.js (v20.15.1)
+- Node.js (v20.15.1 or later)
-- pnpm (v9.4.0)
+- pnpm (v9.4.0 or later)

-## Setup
+## Setup Instructions

 1. Clone the repository (if you haven't already):